anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.
+The communication between the registrar-agent and the pledge MAY be protected using TLS as outlined in {{exchanges_uc2_1}}.
+In this case the registrar-agent needs to the IDevID CA certificates to verify the IdevID certificate and also the proof of possession of the IDevID private key by the pledge.
 This new component changes the general interaction between the pledge and the domain registrar as shown in {{uc2figure}}.

 For the communication with the registrar, the registrar-agent uses the endpoints of the domain registrar side already specified in {{RFC8995}} (derived from EST {{RFC7030}}) where suitable.